Stickelberger elements and Kolyvagin systems: Local conditions and Selmer groups

-One easily verifies that the classical Selmer structure $(T,\FF_{cl})$ and the modified Selmer structure $(T,\FF_{\al})$ satisfy the hypotheses {H.0-H.5} and (by \cite[Lemma 3.7.1]{mr02}) {H.6} of \cite[\S 3.5]{mr02} (with base field $\QQ$ in their treatment replaced by $k$).
-Therefore, the existence of Kolyvagin systems for these Selmer structures will be decided by their \emph{core Selmer ranks} (for a definition $cf.$ \cite[Definitions 4.1.8 and 4.1.11]{mr02}).
-Let $\XX(T,\FF)$ denote the core Selmer ranks of the Selmer structures $(T,\FF)$ for $\FF=\FFc$ or for $\FF=\FF_{\al}$.
-Since the hypotheses {H.0-H.5} and (by Lemma 3.7.1 of~\cite{mr02}) {H6} hold, $\XX(T,\FF)$ will be (as in Definition 5.2.4 of~\cite{mr02}, using Theorem 4.1.3 of~\cite{mr02}) the common value of $\XX(T/p^nT,\FF)$.
+Using \cite[Lemma 3.7.1]{mr02}, one may also check that $\FFc$ and $\FF_{\al}$ satisfy the hypothesis (H.6) of~\cite[\S3.5]{mr02}.
+We may therefore apply the main results of~\cite{mr02}.
+In particular, the existence of Kolyvagin systems for these Selmer structures will be decided by their \emph{core Selmer ranks} (for a definition, c.f., \cite[Definition 4.1.11 and 5.2.4]{mr02}).
+Let $\XX(T,\FF)$ denote the core Selmer rank of the Selmer structure $\FF$, for $\FF=\FFc$ or for $\FF=\FF_{\al}$.